chrishoward-au/Architect/readme.txt

 * CHANGED: In Blueprint listings, now limited the "Used on" column to only show the first 5 instances
 * CHANGED: New paint job on the presets selector
 * CHANGED: Hover on panels designer is now blue toned
-* REMOVED: Removed Architect page builder.
-Recommend to use Beaver instead!
+* CHANGED: Updated help text on Help & Support screen
 * FIXED: Filler images not working for Featured images
 * FIXED: Category and Tag exclusion only working when inclusion was set too
 * FIXED: Duplication of @media CSS declarations on panels.
 Finally!!!
+* FIXED: Incorrect email url for support
+* REMOVED: Support contact form as no longer using Freshdesk for support
+* REMOVED: Support forum link as no longer using Freshdesk for support
+* REMOVED: Removed Architect page builder.
+Recommend to use Beaver instead!
+TODO Update tutes
+TODO: Fix comments showing with Arc module
+TODO: Fix infinite loop when using Defaults in Blueprint in Builder

 = 1.9.9 = : 4 Apr 2017
 * FIXED: Redux 3.6.4 broke parts of the Blueprint designer